Image Alt Text vs. Title Text vs. File Names: What's the Difference?

 Primarily, its goal is to make images more accessible to the blind who use screen readers, to make the web much more accessible per W3C accessibility guidelines.

+It lets you specify an image description that is fed through an audio-based prompter, which tells people with low or no vision what is currently on the page.

-Its secondary goal, as previously mentioned by Ann Smarty on SEJ, it is for people who have decided, for whatever reason, to turn off images in their web browser application.
+The secondary goal for alt text is to describe the image for people who have decided, for whatever reason, to turn off images in their web browser application.

 In addition, it satisfies those user agents who are also unable to “see” the images.

 As a rule, alternative text should include targeted keyword optimization in a context that describes what the image is about.
 If no alternative text exists for the image, it will be displayed as an empty image.

-Image alternative text is that text that pops up when you hover your cursor over an image.
-Because Google cannot exactly crawl images in-depth, and mostly text, Google uses alternative text as a focus when they are trying to understand what the image is about.
+Because Google cannot exactly crawl images in-depth, Google uses alternative text as a focus when they are trying to understand what the image is about.

 It is important to note the W3C’s Accessibility Guidelines for Alternative Text:

 When using the img element, specify a short text alternative with the alt attribute.
 Note.
-The value of this attribute is referred to as “alt text”.
+The value of this attribute is referred to as “alt text.”

 When an image contains words that are important to understanding the content, the alt text should include those words.
 This will allow the alt text to play the same function on the page as the image.
 Note that it does not necessarily describe the visual characteristics of the image itself but must convey the same meaning as the image.

-What Is Image Title Text?
+What is Image Title Text?

-The image title text attribute is an attribute that is used to provide additional information about the image.
+Image title text is an attribute used to provide additional information about the image.
 That being said, the image title is not used for search ranking, so it is not quite as important to optimize for.

-But, if you’re an obsessive SEO completionist and want to optimize everything for the best in W3C optimization, by all means, do include both the alt text and title text for your image.
+But if you’re an obsessive SEO completionist and want to optimize everything for the best in W3C optimization, by all means, do include both the alt text and title text for your image.

 You don’t have to do anything super insane for title text optimization, however.

 Just use a quick, short, catchy title that complements what you optimized for the alt text, and you will be good to go.

 User Intent & User Experience Should Be the Main Focus of Your Optimizations